Withdrawal Information

 Before finalizing any plan to drop or withdraw from classes, students are strongly encouraged to consider potential impacts to their academic standing, financial aid, visa status, and bill.
 Consultations with relevant offices such as Academic Advising, Financial Aid, Housing & Dining, International Education, and Bursar are strongly encouraged.
 Withdrawals and drops approved through this process will not result in any refund.
 Refunds of tuition and fees are done in accordance with the refund schedule outlined in Texas Education Code 54.006 and the academic calendar for the term.
 The student is responsible for the payment of any outstanding bills to the university, including but not limited to, tuition, fees, housing, parking, and other expenses.
 See the Withdrawal Information website to read more about the withdrawal refund policy.

-When an extraordinary extenuating circumstance, unrelated to the student’s health, impedes their ability to function academically and to drop or withdraw by the deadline for the term, or occurs after that deadline, students may submit a petition to late drop or withdraw to the Office of Student Life and should include:
+Before the drop/withdrawal deadline for the term, students may drop or withdraw for any reason and need not submit a petition.
+However, when a serious health condition, injury or other extenuating life circumstance impedes a student’s ability to function academically and to drop or withdraw before the deadline for the term, or begins after the drop/withdrawal deadline, students may submit a petition for late drop or withdrawal to the Office of Student Life (studentlife1@twu.edu) which should include:

-• A brief narrative describing the circumstance and how it impedes academic functioning in the term; late drop requests must include an explanation of the unique impact of the circumstance on functioning in the courses the student is requesting to drop.
+• A brief narrative written by the student describing the condition/situation and how it impeded academic functioning and ability to drop/withdraw by term deadline; late drop requests must also include an explanation of the unique impact of the condition/circumstance on functioning in the course or courses the student is requesting to drop.

 • A completed/signed drop or withdrawal form for the semester/courses from which the student is seeking to dis-enroll.

-Petitions for medical and extraordinary extenuating circumstances late drop/withdrawal are due to the Office of Student Life no later than 5:00 pm on the last day of class of the current semester.
-Petitions not received by this deadline will not be considered.
+Petitions for late drops/withdrawals are due to the Office of Student Life no later than 5 p.m. on the last class day of the current semester.
+Petitions not received by this deadline may not be considered.

 Retroactive Withdrawal Petition